 Artificial Intelligence and related fields have increased in scope and reach in the recent years.
-As its popularity grows there has been some indecisive understanding of the technical jargons that are under AI.
-Deep learning, Machine learning, speech recognition, text mining, cognitive tech and neural networks etc.
+As its popularity grows there has been some indecisive understanding of the technical jargons that are under Artificial Intelligence.
+Deep learning, Machine learning, speech recognition, text mining, cognitive computing and neural networks etc.

 These are often used interchangeably but there is quite a distinction in the approaches and objectives of these terms.One such technology is Cognitive computing which is associated with Artificial Intelligence but is actually very different from the latter.
 Though both represent the next big wave in supercomputing, the technologies hold separate meaning when brought to practical use.